eileengarip/drawing_SVGs_with_DFT/README.md

 This workflow is inspired by the YouTube video“But what is a Fourier series?
 From heat flow to drawing with circles (DE4)”, which demonstrates how Fourier series can describe closed curves.

-The result is a fully animated Fourier reconstruction of any SVG outline; here, we use a thistle illustration (A symbol for Edinburgh!)
+The result is a fully animated Fourier reconstruction of any SVG outline.
+You can choose any simple SVG by loading a different SVG in the code.

 Project Goals
 - Convert an SVG path (with lines and Bézier curves) into sampled coordinate points.